riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 {% endhighlight %}
 </div>

 OK, next we have the `package.onUse` block which is basically the definition of the package.
-The `api.versionsFrom` line indicates the version of Meteor that our package requires  We've specified `1.0`, so we're saying our package can be used with any version of Meteor 1.0 or higher.
+The `api.versionsFrom` line indicates the version of Meteor that our package requires.
+We've specified `1.0`, so we're saying our package can be used with any version of Meteor 1.0 or higher.

+Next we specify the packages our custom package uses.

 <div class="no-select-button">
 {% highlight JavaScript %}